 WHAT WE DO

-MHS does not maintain a shelter; however we rescue strays and unclaimed dogs and cats from several area impound facilities.
-These animals would face euthanasia if not for our rescue program.
+Rescue: MHS does not maintain a shelter; however we rescue dogs and cats from several area impound facilities.
+These unclaimed animals would face euthanasia if not for our pound rescue program.
 All MHS rescues are spayed/neutered, vaccinated, tested for a variety of health conditions and receive any needed medical attention, from deworming to surgery.
-The rescues then go to a foster home or one of several Chuck and Don's in-store adoption sites.
-We are a no-kill organization.
-Animals live in foster homes for as long as it takes for them to find their forever home.
+The rescues then go to a foster home.
+Interested adopters fill out a detailed application and veterinary references are contacted to help determine if the home is a good match.
+The goal of MHS is to find a forever home for each of its rescues.

 Community Cats: Perhaps one of the greatest needs in the Twin Cities, as well as across the nation, is population control of community cats.
 Numerous studies on how best to control these breeding populations have determined that the most effective means of population control is "Trap, Neuter and Release" (TNR).
 The objective of TNR is to sterilize the colony members and provide food, water and shelter for them in the areas they normally live.
 In the past, MHS provided significant funds to both Animal Ark and Feline Rescue for TNR, and continues to provide spay/neuter subsidies for over 200 community cats annually.
 This funding has allowed thousands of cats to be trapped, neutered and released to be cared for by their caretakers.